 The Budget and Finance Committee contains prominent New York and New Jersey lobbyist Tonio Burgos, a DNC member from New Jersey whose major clients include fossil fuel energy powerhouse Williams Companies, as well as Pfizer, EmblemHealth, and Verizon.
 Burgos, whose firm received over $1 million lobbying for Williams’ fracked-gas pipeline, also serves on the Executive Committee and is a longtime associate of New York Governor Andrew Cuomo, whose re-election in 2018 was endorsed by Tom Perez.

 Editor’s note: this DNC member investigative series took hundreds of hours of research to produce.
-For current DNC committees, this is the first time this information has been fully reported.
+For current DNC committees, this is the first time this information has been reported.

-Please support Sludge’s independent journalism by becoming a member today, helping us follow the money throughout the political system in the 2020 election year.
+Please support Sludge’s independent journalism by becoming a member today, helping us follow the money throughout the 2020 election year.

 Also on the committee is DNC Treasurer Bill Derrough, co-head of investment banking firm Moelis & Co., whose clients include foreign banks, agribusiness, fin-tech companies, and federal defense contractors.
 Moelis’ top clients in advisory services around mergers & acquisitions and restructuring have included Pfizer (deals totaling $160 billion in value), Brazilian petroleum company Petrobras (deals totaling $127 billion), Disney, Dell, Anheuser-Busch, private equity firm Apollo Global Management, the Government of Dubai, and oil company Saudi Aramco (deals totaling nearly $30 billion).